One of the common questions I get at Crabgrass Lawn is do I need to fertilize my lawn every year?

 Commonly known as elf rings, elf circles, or pixie rings, fairy rings are light-colored or patches of dead grass in the middle of your lawn, and at times you may even notice mushrooms growing on the outer rings.

-There are three types of fairy rings that can appear on your lawn— type 1, type 2, or type 3, and it’s important to correctly diagnose each type because each one requires a different method of treatment.
+Three types of fairy rings can appear on your lawn— type 1, type 2, or type 3, and it’s important to correctly diagnose each type because each one requires a different method of treatment.

 Type 1 Fairy Rings